LGV Est

 The Ligne à Grande Vitesse Est européenne (East European High Speed Line), typically shortened to LGV Est, is a French high-speed rail line that connects Vaires-sur-Marne (near Paris) and Vendenheim (near Strasbourg).
 The line halved the travel time between Paris and Strasbourg and provides fast services between Paris and the principal cities of Eastern France as well as Luxembourg and Germany.
 The LGV Est is a segment of the Main Line for Europe project to connect Paris with Budapest with high-speed rail service.

 The line was built in two phases.
 Construction on the 300 km from Vaires-sur-Marne to Baudrecourt (near Metz and Nancy) began in 2004; the first phase entered into service in June 2007.
 Construction on the 106 km second phase from Baudrecourt to Vendenheim began in June 2010; the second phase opened to commercial service on 3 July 2016.
 Opening of the second phase was delayed after a train derailed near Eckwersheim on 14 November 2015 during commissioning trials, resulting in 11 deaths.

 A specially modified train performed a series of high-speed tests on the first phase of the LGV Est prior to its opening.
-In April 2007, it reached a top speed of 574.8 km/h (159.6 m/s, 357.2 mph), becoming the fastest conventional rail vehicle and fastest passenger train on a national rail system (as opposed to dedicated test track).
+In April 2007, it reached a top speed of 574.8 km/h (159.6 m/s, 357.2 mph), becoming the world's fastest conventional rail vehicle and fastest passenger train on a main line (as opposed to dedicated test track).